 Other medical mistakes that are fairly common include:

-At the Weitz Firm, you can count on a caring and compassionate team.
+At The Weitz Firm, LLC, you can count on a caring and compassionate team.
 We will sit with you and patiently listen as we try to understand what happened to you.
 We know that medical mistakes are detrimental and we do not think you should be on the line for expenses that result from them.

 Our knowledgeable and experienced team will work tirelessly to secure compensation for the following: